ImageNATION / 2002

 "Andrej Ðerković provides sharp social critique, with out explicit theorizing.
 The problems of statehood and the ethnic and cultural identity of our poverty-stricken country, so vulnerable to colonization and the influence of foreign powers are embodied in a humorous and sarcastic manner through the board game".

 ARS AEVI Museum of Contemporary arts Sarajevo

-The work was also shown in 2006/07/08 in the frame of the exhibition „Recycled“ selected by Meliha Husedžinović in National Gallery of Macedonia (Skopje, Macedonia), Cankarjev Dom (Ljubljana, Slovenia), Centre for Contemporary arts - Petrović Castle (Podgorica, Montenegro), King Nikola’s Castle (Nikšić, Montenegro), Galerija Velimir A. Leković (Bar, Montenegro), Collegium Artisticum (Sarajevo, Bosnia-Herzegovina), Galéria Slovenskej výtvarnej únie SVÚ (Bratislava, Slovakia) and Palais Pallfy (Vienna, Austria).
+It was also shown in 2006/07/08 in the frame of the exhibition „Recycled“ selected by Meliha Husedžinović (1945-2016) in National Gallery of Macedonia (Skopje, Macedonia), Cankarjev Dom (Ljubljana, Slovenia), Centre for Contemporary arts - Petrović Castle (Podgorica, Montenegro), King Nikola’s Castle (Nikšić, Montenegro), Galerija Velimir A. Leković (Bar, Montenegro), Collegium Artisticum (Sarajevo, Bosnia-Herzegovina), Galéria Slovenskej výtvarnej únie SVÚ (Bratislava, Slovakia) and Palais Pallfy (Vienna, Austria).

 In 2008, the work was published as cover for the book “Bosna i Hercegovina / Bosnie-Herzégovine 2030” published by Courrier de la Bosnie-Herzégovine.

 On the occasion of the 25th anniversary of Dayton Peace Agreement in 1995, that officially stopped the war, work was exposed on december 14th, 2020 in Studio La Boucherie in Lyon (France).